 !!IMPORTANT: Always keep the air vent cock on the fuel injection pump closed except when air is vented, or it may cause the engine to stop.

 5-4.4.3 Checking the Fuel Pipes

-Check or replace the fuel pipes after stopping the engine.
+To avoid personal injury: Check or replace the fuel pipes after stopping the engine.
 Broken fuel pipes can cause fires.

 Check the fuel pipes every 50 hours of operation.